Logiqx/gps-details/docs/devices/motion/rate/driving/README.md

 - Activities that do not see sudden changes in acceleration (jerk) may be accurately captured, even with 1 Hz logging.
 - Higher logging rates such as 5 Hz do however manage to capture sudden changes in acceleration - aka jerk.
-- 10 Hz logging will be more prone to noise and may also be more prone to errors as described earlier.
+- 10 Hz logging will be more prone to background noise and may also be more prone to errors as described earlier.